Naereen/Makefiles-support-for-VSCode/README.md

 ## Requirements

 > No requirements.
-Probably a VSCode version more recent that 1.14.
+> (Probably a VSCode version more recent that 1.0 ?
+I have v1.17).

 ## Extension Settings